 Searching the crowded road lining the beach on arrival, we were dismayed to find most places full or starting at 300,000RP and up.
 This place is no abode for long haul backpackers on a shoestring as advertised!
-Only later did we discover several cheaper options – despite people telling us that 250,000RP was the cheapest we would find – in the village in the heart of the island, 5 to 10 minutes away from the beach.
+Only later did we discover several cheaper options for where to stay in the Gili Islands – despite people telling us that 250,000RP was the cheapest we would find – in the village in the heart of the island, 5 to 10 minutes away from the beach.
 But we had already settled into our overpriced flashpacker digs by the sea and were a little too smug with ourselves to change location.

 So here’s the lowdown on Gili Air: